mtikekar/notes/jupyter-notebook-git.md

 ## Known Issues

 - jupyter nbconvert is slow (see faster scripts below)
-- Due to mismatch between the clean and diff filters, git status may signal a difference that git diff does not show.
-It seems that the only way to avoid this problem for sure is to use the same filter for clean and diff.
+- git status does not seem to use the clean or diff scripts.
+So it may show a notebook as modified even if nothing material changed (e.g. only outputs changed).
+Running `git add` will fix this.

 ## Faster textconv and clean (potentially unsafe)